 Santa Fe, New Mexico is full of amazing accommodations.
 From world-class hotels to quaint, historic adobes, Santa Fe has lodging for every taste.
 Some people prefer to stay right downtown, while others love staying out in the county, known for beautiful high-desert views and a bit more peace and quiet.
 Here are some suggestions for hotels, resorts and airbnbs from a 20-year local Santa Fean familiar with the best places to stay in the area.

-Accommodations Adjacent to Santa Fe Painting Workshops
+Near Santa Fe Painting Workshops

 Staying near the plaza has many benefits.
 Not only will you be near some of the best restaurants in the area, but shopping, museums and galleries are just footsteps from your hotel door.
 If it’s your first time visiting Santa Fe, staying downtown is a great choice.
 Here are I my five favorite hotels, all of which are in or near the plaza.